Skip to main content

 From the 16th to the 18th century

-A late outbreak of the bubonic plague caused a set-back in 1820 as the town lost 1200 people, but there was a slow road to recovery.
-In more recent years, due to its location away from the coastline, the town managed to escape the large tourist development of the 1970s and today retains its heritage and status of an authentic rural Mallorcan town.
+A late outbreak of the bubonic plague in 1820 caused the town to lose around 1,200 of its people.
+In more recent years, due to its location away from the coastline, it's managed to escape the large tourist development of the 1970s and today retains its heritage and status of an authentic rural Mallorcan town.

 Sights & Attractions in Arta